StevenMMortimer/salesforcer/README.md

 #> [1] "Picklist"
 ```

 The data is returned as a list because object definitions are highly nested representations.
 You may notice that we are missing some really specific details, such as, the picklist values of a field with type "Picklist".
 You can get that information using the function `sf_describe_object()` function which is actually part of the REST and SOAP APIs.
-It is recommended that you try out the various metadata functions `sf_read_metadata()`, `sf_list_metadata()`, `sf_describe_metadata()` and `sf_describe_objects()` in order to see which information best suits your use case.
+It is recommended that you try out the various metadata functions `sf_read_metadata()`, `sf_list_metadata()`, `sf_describe_metadata()`, and `sf_describe_objects()` in order to see which information best suits your use case.

 ``` r
 describe_obj_result <- sf_describe_objects(object_names=c('Account', 'Contact'))